-Tulsa’s seasonal location allows for a lot of unique experiences, depending on when you plan your Tulsa flights.
-If you come in the winter, expect cold temperatures in the 20s-40s.
+Tulsa’s seasonal location allows for a lot of unique experiences, depending on when you plan your visit.
+If you come in the winter, between December and February, expect cold temperatures in the 20s-40s.
 The shoulder seasons are the most mild, when temperatures in May and October rest easily in the 60s.
 A bit of rainfall in May and June can muck things up a bit, but once spring turns to summer, temperatures rise to the 80s, and the sunny days just don’t end.

 Best Time to Fly to Tulsa

-The best time to plan flights to Tulsa is in the summer, when the warm weather is at its best, and rainfall subsides.
+The best time to plan flights to Tulsa is in the summer (June to August), when the warm weather is at its best, and rainfall subsides.
 As summer turns to fall, temperatures cool down a bit, but the beautiful weather sticks around.

-If you’re looking to avoid the rainy showers of May and June, and hit the city when the weather’s at its finest, then book flights to Tulsa in the summer and in the fall to capitalize on the sunny days, breezy relief, and mile conditions.
+If you’re looking to avoid the rainy showers of May and June, and hit the city when the weather’s at its finest, then visit Tulsa in the summer and in the fall to capitalize on the sunny days, breezy relief, and mild conditions.

 Winter serves at the city’s off-season.
-Although it’s not incredibly freezing or characterized by heavy rainfall, fewer travelers make cheap flights to Tulsa between the months of December and February.
+Although it’s not incredibly freezing or characterized by heavy rainfall, fewer travelers make a trip to Tulsa between the months of December and February.
 Another less popular time is the rainy stretch of May and June, but if showers don’t deter you, then it’s the perfect time to find cheap flights to Tulsa.

 Getting around Tulsa

-Tulsa’s public transportation isn’t spectacular, but it will get you where you need to go.
-A Tulsa Transit day-pass will get you rides for an affordable rate.
-A smart way to save money in your travels is by booking a cheap flight to Tulsa and then taking one of the frequent Greyhound buses on to places like Oklahoma City and St Louis.
+There are no regular passenger trains in Tulsa so the public transportation isn’t spectacular, but it will get you where you need to go.
+You can buy bus day-passes that will get you rides for an affordable rate.
+A smart way to save money in your travels is by taking one of the frequent Greyhound buses on to places like Oklahoma City and St Louis.

 Tulsa Travel Information

-Philbrook Museum of Art: When you book flights to Tulsa, you might be surprised to learn this Oklahoma city is an artistic threshold.
+Philbrook Museum of Art: You might be surprised to learn that Tulsa is an artistic threshold.
 The Philbrook Museum of art opened in 1938, and to this day has made its home, its art collection, and its gardens the forefront of beauty.
 Each room inside the house has the original furnishings on display, and each gorgeous artifact is kept as meticulously as possible to continue its showcase.
 As you walk along the corridors, notice a vast array of art, ranging from Italian Renaissance paintings to Native American artwork, so 20th century American art.
 More than 23 acres of gardens sprawl outside of its four walls, ready to be experienced.

-Oklahoma Aquarium: If the kids are in tow on your flight to Tulsa, then consider taking them to a place where fun and learning bridge together.
+Oklahoma Aquarium: If you are traveling with kids, then consider taking them to a place where fun and learning bridge together.
 The Oklahoma Aquarium, a public organization dedicated to "conservation through education" makes learning fun for kids.
 Every animal they see is written about on the wall, every area of plant life is described, and every ecosystem is made alive my natural exhibits and the coexistence of species.
 Awesome exhibits, educational programs, and hands-on experiences with nature rattles a half million visitors every year.
-So take a hint from the rest of them, and book flights to Tulsa to experience this breathtaking display.